tsdataclinic/Building-Emissions/README.md

-# DEPRECATED
-This repository is no longer under development.
+**This project is no longer maintained by Two Sigma.
+We continue to encourage independent development.**

 # Building-Emissions
 NYC Building Emissions Analysis